hdbhdb/hdbhdb.github.io/projects/transcription.md

 <br>

 I used extensive secondary research to find patterns in potential ambiguity and omissions in published transcripts related to scientific discourse.
-My process to address some of these biases and representional problems involved creating simple sketches of interactions and transcription templates.
+My process to address some of these biases and representional problems involved creating simple sketches of interactions and transcription templates and analyzing the different ways a transcript could be performed.
 Each template highlighted different aspects of a social interaction that could be useful for different researchers under different contexts.

-I developed a prototype transcript using simple layout tools in MS Word.
-This prototype focused on power dynamics in scientists' informal research discussions and was submitted as part of a final semester-long project in linguistic anthropology.
+Through this experimentation, I found that a simple columns-style transcription worked best to emphasize the role of silence and bodily gestures in establishing speaker dominance and power relations.
+For fixed-camera video, columns better represent the spatial and visual organization of the scene.
+Images can also be easily included alongside speech, and it is trivial to illustrate reactions to other speakers.
+I prepared a prototype transcript using simple layout tools in MS Word.
+This transcript focused on gendered power dynamics, nonverbal communication and argument structure in scientists' informal research discussions and was submitted as part of a final semester-long project in linguistic anthropology.

 <br>
 ![...](/assets/proto-tr-1.png){:width="100%"}